suncoast-devs/handbook/lessons/react-state/lecture.md

 # Warning!
 Warning!

-> NOTE: After `setCount` does not change `count` right away.
+> NOTE: After `setCounter` does not change `counter` right away.
 The value isn't changed until React gets a chance to update state **AFTER** our function is done.

 > This often confuses new React developers.
 We'll see this again when we use more complex state